 Usually most parents are aware of any true allergies their child may have because they already have a history of reactions that can’t be missed.
 This kind of testing is usually done with a skin scratch or skin prick test or via a blood test called a RAST test.
 You can talk to your pediatrician or allergist about this type of testing.

 IgG and IgA Testing (Delayed Reactivity)

-Autism is partly an autoimmune disorder; therefore, testing children with autism for food and chemical sensitivities and eliminating potential culprits from the diet may help with behaviors, language deficits, cognition and auditory and sensory processing.
+Autism and other neurodevelopmental disorders are partly autoimmune disorders.
+Therefore, testing children with autism for food and chemical sensitivities and eliminating potential culprits from the diet may help with behaviors, language deficits, cognition and auditory and sensory processing.

 Unfortunately, symptoms of food and chemical sensitivities are much more subtle and difficult to see; therefore, testing IgG and IgA or using another sensitivity test is extremely important for children with autism because of the possibility of unrecognizable long-term damage to the immune system.

 In Leaky Gut Syndrome, the mucosal lining of the gut can become inflamed.
 If severe enough, it can be very difficult for children with a leaky gut (especially children with autism) to find “safe” foods, or foods that won’t trigger a reaction from the immune system.
 Many children with a chronic health condition often have a inflammatory gastrointestinal mucosal condition such as: